Skip navigation.

 C. Approval by Elders to proceed to an internship

 The written materials are to be given to the Elders for review.
 The candidate is to be available to the Elders for questioning/clarification of the written materials.
-The Elders will decide if the candidate is ready to proceed to an internship or continue working in areas of weakness based on the written materials and the report and recommendation of the discipling Deaconess.
+The Elders will decide if the candidate is ready to proceed to an internship or continue working in areas of weakness based on the written materials and the report and recommendation of the discipling WSC member.

 3. INTERNSHIP